cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/System_Configuration/Netfilter_-_ACLs/_index.md

 are defined using syntax provided by the `iptables`, `ip6tables` and `ebtables` userspace applications.

-<span id="src-8362563_indexterm-077E594BA4E1108B6BD2478348BE64C3">The
-rules created by these programs inspect or operate on packets at several points in the life of the packet through the system.
-These five points are known as
+The rules created by these programs inspect or operate on packets at several points in the life of the packet through the system.
+These five points are known as *chains* and are shown
-</span>*<span id="src-8362563_indexterm-E7A9D8A2D5B8927D7BEBF1E6638C138B">chains</span>*
-and are shown
 here:

 ![/images/download/attachments/8362563/Linux\_Traffic\_Inspection\_Points\_%28Chains%29.png](/images/download/attachments/8362563/Linux_Traffic_Inspection_Points_%28Chains%29.png)